cgol/aws-config-s3-encryption-remediation/README.md

 To run this, deploy into your account either using the AWS Console or a commane line:

-`aws cloudformation deploy --stack-name my_stack --template-file ConfigS3Encryption.yml --capabilities CAPABILITY_NAMED_IAM  --profile myprof`
+`aws cloudformation deploy --stack-name my-s3-config-rule --template-file ConfigS3Encryption.yml --capabilities CAPABILITY_NAMED_IAM  --profile myprof`

 Once deployed your Config rule will be avaialble in the AWS Console.
 Any buckets that are non-compliant can be remediated by selecting the non-compliant buckets and clicking on Remediate.